rkiliankehr/autoscan/README.md

 This is a small Raspberry Pi project to build a home scanning solution that nicely integrates with the Evernote cloud service.

-The files in this workspace are expected to reside in /opt/autoscan.

 Installation on a Raspberry Pi
 ------------------------------